jbradley2003/StatMechProject/README.md

 ## Notes

 * Enumeration of SAWs grows exponentially with chain length; exact enumeration becomes expensive beyond ~12–15 residues.
-* Expectation values from Monte Carlo ensem
+* Expectation values from Monte Carlo ensembles should be averaged over at least 5 trials.

 ---